jrame23/jrame23/README.md

 - 👋 Hi, I’m @jrame23
 - 👀 I’m interested in computer science and software engineering.
 - 🌱 I’m currently studying computer science in university.
+I am:
+-A COMPTIA certified project manager
+-A CIW certified associate web developer proficient in HTML & CSS -Proficient in C++
+-Proficient in SQL
 - 📫 How to reach me: I can be reached at my email jacobcramey1999@gmail.com.

 <!---